 As with the ingestion of all acidic foods, it is possible to suffer from digestive issues such as upset stomach, stomach ulcers, and heartburn.
 However, only a small percentage of people experience these symptoms.
 Nonetheless, if you have a sensitive stomach, it may be best to steer clear.

-According to Memorial Sloan-Kettering Cancer Center, animal studies have found that kombucha boasts antioxidant effects.
-In other words, the tea was successful in preventing or delaying cancer-causing cell damage.
+According to a Food Chemistry study, kombucha boasts antioxidant effects that are enhanced during the fermentation process.
+In other words, the fermented tea was successful in preventing or delaying cancer-causing cell damage.
 Some studies have also suggested it may have anticarcinogenic effects on tumors and be useful for treating prostate, renal, and lung cancers.
-On a less serious note—but still on the topic of aging—avoid these 20 Foods That Age You 20 Years at all costs.
+On a less serious note—but still on the topic of aging—avoid these foods that make you age faster at all costs.

-Kombucha contains detoxifying glucuronic acid (GA), which combines with toxins in the body and converts them into an excretable material.
+Kombucha contains detoxifying glucuronic acid (GA), according to a Comprehensive Reviews in Food Science and Food Safety review, which combines with toxins in the body and converts them into an excretable material.
 Other research indicates the tea may prevent the absorption of industrial toxins.
 For another detox drink to sip on as an alternative, we love apple cider vinegar.
-Check out these 8 Awesome Apple Cider Vinegar Detox Drinks to give it a try.
+Check out these apple cider vinegar detox drinks to give it a try.

 While you know exactly what is going into homemade kombucha brews, the ones on grocery store aisles may contain added sugars to boost flavor.
-As a general guideline, opt for kombucha batches with 5 grams of sugar or less.
+As a general guideline, opt for kombucha batches with 5 grams of sugar or less, like Humm's new low-sugar flavors.
 And as always, if there is an ingredient that you can't pronounce, put it back.

 Assuming you're not drinking the kind of added sugar, kombucha has been used to lower blood sugar—dating back to as early as the 1920s.
 Ironically, there isn't sufficient evidence that it can treat diabetes, but recent studies on diabetic rats have found that the acidic drink to significantly reduce blood sugar levels.